-1. For a long time, your patient has Werlhof’s disease (chronic immune thrombocytopenic purpura), which you can only insufficiently treat with glucocorticoids.
-You discuss splenectomy.
-Which is true concerning this procedure?
+1. For a long time, your patient has suffered from Werlhof’s disease (chronic immune thrombocytopenic purpura), which you can only ineffectively treat with glucocorticoids.
+You decide to carry out splenectomy.
+Which of the following statements is true concerning this procedure?

 - Previous to splenectomy, you should perform immunizing therapy against sexually transmitted diseases on the patient.

-- Due to the young age and the healthy constitution, there is no increased propensity for infections after splenectomy.
+- Due to the patient’s young age and healthy constitution, there is no increased propensity for infections after splenectomy.

 - Signs of extramedullary hematopoiesis can be found in the surgical preparation.

 - The spleen should be removed since it is probably the production location of the autoantibodies.
-Splenectomy is no appropriate form of therapy at Werlhof’s disease.
+Splenectomy is not an appropriate form of therapy for Werlhof’s disease.

 2. You work in your own pediatric practice.
-For several weeks, you attend an elementary school child, which had multiple petechiae in the context of an infection.
+For several weeks, you attend to an elementary school child, who has multiple petechiae in the context of an infection.
 You diagnose acute post-infectious autoimmune thrombocytopenia.
-What is correct?
+Which of the following is correct?

-- There is an immediate call for action to avoid the risk of bleedings.
+- There is an immediate call for action to avoid the risk of bleeding.